-Birth through age five is an exciting time to watch your child grow and learn to do many new things, like smiling, talking, walking and making friends, for the first time.
+Birth through age 5 is an exciting time to watch your child grow and learn to do many new things.
+These are the years you'll likely see them start smiling,

-While most children meet developmental milestones around a certain age, some may take longer to reach them.
+developmental milestones around a certain age, some may take longer to reach them.
 If you ever have any questions about your child's development, it is always good to talk to your pediatrician.
 Trust your instincts—you know your child best!

 Celebrate developmental milestones performed by your child.

 Act early by talking to your pediatrician about concerns.